omkarcloud/botasaurus/README.md

 This time, you will observe the same result as before, but instead of using Anti Detect Selenium, we are utilizing the Anti Detect request module.

+*Note: If you don't have Python installed, then you can run Botasaurus in Gitpod, a browser-based development environment, by folllowing [this section](https://github.com/omkarcloud/botasaurus#how-to-run-botasaurus-in-gitpod).*

 ## 💡 Understanding Botasaurus

 Power of Bots is Immense, A Bot